 Mandatory Human Rights Due Diligence

-Around the world, governments are turning voluntary “good practice” on human rights into legal obligations.
 Laws such as the Uyghur Forced Labor Prevention Act in the United States, new supply-chain due diligence laws in Europe, and transparency rules in Canada and elsewhere all rely on the same core idea: Human Rights Due Diligence (HRDD), the process companies use to identify, prevent and address how their operations, supply chains and investments affect people’s rights.
-By making HRDD mandatory, states are signalling that it is no longer enough to have a policy on paper—companies must be able to “know and show” that they are not profiting from abuse.
+By making HRDD mandatory, states are signaling that it is no longer enough to have a policy on paper—companies must be able to “know and show” that they are not profiting from abuse.
+These laws require that companies contribute to remediate harms where they occur.
+For more on remedy, see Pillar III.
+Additional laws require HRDD Reporting.
+Visit the link below for NomoGaia’s guidance on mandatory human rights reporting

 What Mandatory HRDD Looks Like in Practice